I just wanted a quick something to eat, folks. That’s it. And here we go…

 I finally make my own way to the Righteous Window of Payment, where Bermuda is glaring at me like I’m somehow responsible for not only this crappy day but some of her unruly children as well.
 She takes my twenty, slaps some change in my hand, and then wanders off to some out-of-view location where she feels compelled to begin berating someone named Bucky about his overuse of cheese.

 Bermuda walks up, empty-handed, looks surprised to still see me sitting there, and then she wanders off again.
 This time she hollers about needing a key to something that is apparently locked.
 (I’m guessing it’s not her mouth or her virginity.)
-There is a small crash, and something rolls by underneath the window.
+There is a small crash, and something rolls underneath the vacant window.
 Then silence.

 9. Retail transactions are apparently very complicated.